Kevin McGowne

 Kevin "Big Kev" McGowne (born 16 December 1969 in Kilmarnock) is a Scottish former professional footballer.

-McGowne began his career as a defender at St Mirren F.C. in 1991.
-The next year, he joined St Johnstone F.C., where he spent four seasons before being signed to Kilmarnock F.C. by Alex Totten.
+McGowne began his career as a defender at St Mirren in 1991.
+The next year, he joined St Johnstone, where he spent four seasons before being signed to Kilmarnock by Alex Totten.

-He spent six seasons with Kilmarnock, helping them to win the 1997 Scottish Cup over Falkirk F.C.
-He joined Dundee United F.C. for one season in 2002, making 12 league appearances.
+He spent six seasons with Kilmarnock, helping them to win the 1997 Scottish Cup over Falkirk.
+He joined Dundee United for one season in 2002, making 12 league appearances.

-In 2003, he spent a short amount of time with Partick Thistle F.C. before rejoining St Mirren.
-He helped St Mirren return to the Scottish Premier League by earning promotion in the 2005–06 season and to win the 2005 Scottish Challenge Cup final against Hamilton Academical F.C.
+In 2003, he spent a short amount of time with Partick Thistle before rejoining St Mirren.
+He helped St Mirren return to the Scottish Premier League by earning promotion in the 2005–06 season and to win the 2005 Scottish Challenge Cup final against Hamilton Academical.
 He left St Mirren in July 2007 after helping the club maintain their SPL status in the 2006–07 season.

-He went on to join Montrose F.C. as an assistant manager to Jim Weir for the 2007–08 season.
-He moved with Weir to Arbroath F.C. for the 2009–10 season and went to Brechin City F.C. in May 2010.
+He went on to join Montrose as an assistant manager to Jim Weir for the 2007–08 season.
+He moved with Weir to Arbroath for the 2009–10 season and went to Brechin City in May 2010.